radi0sus/robots-mapedit/README.md

 ```
 python3 lvl2tiled.py level-name > level.tmx
 ```
+To see animated tiles, `tiles.png` and `animtiles.png` have to be combined vertically in that order to one file named `merged_tiles.png`.
 At the moment, it's just for viewing levels in [Tiled](https://www.mapeditor.org).

 <img src='gfx/Screenshot4.png' width='800' alt='Screenshot' align='center'>